OjaswiUprety12/CompBioLabsAndHomework/Independent Project /Independent Project Part 1.md

 The data set is 73 kB.
 Blood chemistry data has 12 rows, swimming behavior data has 148 rows, and lateralization data has 17 rows.

 The raw data for all the studied parameters are on one excel sheet so it was split up and the relevent parameters were obtained.
 Inconsistencies in the data file include an entire row missing which had to be disregarded.
-Columns with "unsexed" listed as the gender was removed to do an accurate analysis of female vs male.
+Columns with "unsexed" listed as the sex was removed to do an accurate analysis of female vs male.

 ## Detailed Description of Analysis

 First, we will create a graph using data from NASA about the relentless rise of atmospheric CO2 to show the annual trends from the early 2000s.
 We expect to see an increase in HCO3- which is an important regulator of pH.
 Using the bar geom we will be able to compare the various outcomes in blood chemistry, specfically the concentrations of Na+ and Cl- because these ions have a strong correlation with neural stress pathways.
 Using the line geom we will be able to track the changes, seen over a span of a month, in altered swimming behavior.
 Specifically we want to look at how many turns vs continous swimming the different treatment groups engage in.
 We want to see if female or male sharks are more susceptible to this change in lifestyle and what that means for their potential prey and predators.
-Finally, a function similar to a logistic growth model, will be designed to show the rate at which the shark populations physiology will continue to change if the planetary boundary of climate change is surpassed.

 ## References